 C. Depreciation Example

 A business purchases a vehicle for $50,000 and recognizes its depreciation over five years.
-The monetary value assigned to the vehicle allows it to be tracked as an asset, with the annual depreciation recorded as an expense.
+The monetary value assigned to the vehicle allows it to be tracked as an asset, with the annual depreciation recorded as an expense, ensuring the asset’s value reflects reality over time.

 D. Foreign Exchange Transactions

 A company operating in multiple countries converts all foreign currency transactions into its home currency for reporting purposes.
-For example, a sale made in euros is converted into dollars for inclusion in financial statements, ensuring consistency.
+For example, a sale made in euros is converted into dollars for inclusion in financial statements, ensuring consistency in financial data.

 E. Intangible Assets with Monetary Value